Reflections from the Religious Liberty Chairman

 Every month, Bishop Kevin C. Rhoades, chairman of the Committee for Religious Liberty, reflects on a pertinent topic related to religious freedom in the United States.
 Sign up for the First Freedom News newsletter to receive monthly reflections from Bishop Rhoades.

-September 2025
+October 2025

 Bishop Kevin Rhoades

 As the pastor of a diocese that includes several excellent Catholic educational institutions, I hold a special place in my heart for the role of schools for the well-being of our society.
-Father Edward Sorin famously said that the school he was founding, the University of Notre Dame, would become “one of the most powerful means for good in this country."
+Father Edward Sorin famously said that the school he was founding, the University of Notre Dame, would become “one of the most powerful means for good in this country.”
+A free people requires institutions that form people to earnestly and freely seek the truth.
+The university is one of those institutions.

 Educational institutions, including elementary schools, colleges, and universities, should be places where students and teachers collaborate in a quest to grasp the true, good, and beautiful—a collaboration that may involve vigorous debate.
 It is essential that schools be places where everyone is safe and free to learn in peace, free from the evils of gun and politically targeted violence.